 “Oh, OK,” said Olivia in a small voice, trying not to show her disappointment.

 “Hey, cheer up!
 At least you ain’t dead yet,” he said.
 “Now, my turn.”
 He arched his back, stretching, before he continued, “Those dudes you ran off two nights ago, why’d you do that?”

-“Them?” she asked.
+“Them?” she asked with a blink.
 What do they have to do with anything?
 “They were trying to hurt someone.”

 “That all?” he asked.

 He chuckled.
 “Fair enough.
 They’re actually part of a larger problem I’m workin’ on.
 You see, they’ve got a boss, goes by Sanchez.
 Not sure of his real name.
 They’ve been doin’ some very bad things lately, as you’ve seen.
 You seem like you could be super helpful there.”